 In a rapidly digitizing post-pandemic world, advances in new technologies have spurred a heightened need for data center real estate.
 From supporting AI’s growing infrastructure to explosive growth in eCommerce, streaming, and communication technologies like 5G, data centers continue to play a pivotal role in enabling entertainment, technology, and even financial institutions to reach growth targets.
+One critical problem the industry faces is that current supply and development starts may not meet the market’s demand, painting a bright future for investors.

 Read on to learn more about the opportunities in the data center real estate market, including market dynamics, tailwinds, challenges and more.